-Just like books, songs and movies, federal law protects the intellectual property of architects and home designers by giving copyright protections to home plans and designs.
-These protections exist as soon as the designer puts the home design on paper (or computer) and prevent anyone from using the design without the designer’s permission.
+Just like books, songs and movies, federal law protects the intellectual property of architects and home designers.
+They are provided copyright protections to their home plans and designs.
+Furthermore, these protections exist as soon as the designer puts the home design on paper (or computer).
+This prevent anyone from using the design without the designer’s permission.

 2. Don’t Use Plans To Build More Than One House

 All of our stock home plans include a copyright release or license for their use.
-This right is normally extended to cover the construction of a single dwelling.
+However, this right is extended to cover the construction of a single dwelling.
 This is an exclusive license whereby the blueprints cannot be used or resold to any other person or copied in any way without prior consent of the designer.